elmahio/documentation/docs/elmah-io-apps-hipchat.md

 Click *Save* and the app is added to your log.
 When new errors are logged, messages start appearing in the chat room that you configured.

+!!! note
-> HipChat doesn't allow more than 500 requests per 5 minutes.
+    HipChat doesn't allow more than 500 requests per 5 minutes.
 If you generate more messages to elmah.io, not all of them will show up in HipChat because of this.